euclidesseg/microserviceSpringBoot/README.md

 </div>

 ### Description
-This repository has the content of java courses which I have been learning for a while as OOP java polymorphism, abstraction, builders, overloading and overriding methods, classes and interfaces,
+This repository has the content of the Java courses.
+I've been learning for a while how to OOP java polymorphism, abstraction, builders, overloading and overriding methods, classes and interfaces,
-And on this occasion I decided to implement what I learned by creating a microservice with relational db in postgres.
+And this time I decided to implement what I had learned by creating a microservice with a relational db in postgres.

 ### For run in VSC
 1. ```.\mvnw.cmd spring-boot:run```